TiagoRibeiro25/Get-Quotes-API/README.md

     GET /api/quotes: Returns all quotes in the database.
     GET /api/quotes/random: Returns a random quote from the database.
     POST /api/quotes/add: Adds a new quote to the database.
+    DELETE /api/quotes/delete/:id: Deletes a quote from the database.

 ### Environment Variables